phishx-docs/phishx-docs.github.io/docs/en/guide/templates/wizards/login.md

 # Login pages

 ::: tip Internal applications or external services
-You can simulate a login page for an internal application or an external service like your email.
+You can simulate a login page for an internal application or an external service like your e-mail.
 :::

 Templates to simulate login pages.